Phrogz/NeatJSON/README.md

 * "Short" wrapping uses fewer lines, indentation based on values.
 (See last example below.)
 * Indent final closing bracket/brace for each array/object.
 * Adjust number of spaces inside array/object braces.
-* Adjust number of spaces before/after commas and colons (adjustable for single-line vs. multi-line )
+* Adjust number of spaces before/after commas and colons (both for single- vs. multi-line).
 * Line up the values for an object across lines.
 * [Online webpage](http://phrogz.net/JS/NeatJSON) for conversions and experimenting with options.